jamulix/NameToUnix/README.md

 I have been using a similar program - a Perl script - for about 15 years.
 It has saved me many, many hours of mindless renaming work.
 Now I'm learning Rust and wanted to write a useful command line application.  ***NameToUnix*** is the result.

 This is my first program in Rust.
+(Please have mercy on me.)

 Ein leistungsstarkes Kommandozeilen-Tool zum Bereinigen von Dateinamen gemäß Linux-Konventionen.
 Es funktioniert unter Linux.
 Das Programm ist sinnvoll, wenn viele Dateinamen z.
 B. nach einem Download und Entpacken von Zip-Dateien aus Windows-Dateisystemen